 “Off the Record” is the Yale Politics Initiative’s master class series on political practice.
-Guests come to campus to teach application-only classes capped at twenty-five students.
+Guests come to campus to teach one-time, application-only classes capped at 25 students.
 The classes focus on specific case studies in the guests’ areas of expertise, and are designed to leave participants with new skills and a deeper understanding of the guests’ work.

 Former President of Planned Parenthood